ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 You need to be following at least five people or organizations on github to be considered a real account.
 If you don't, follow more, log out of the faucet, and log back in.

-Note that you're also able to use it for Optimism Kovan for now.

 #### Paradigm MultiFaucet